PowerShell/DSC/docs/reference/schemas/config/document.md

 configuration document uses parameters and variables to pass to a set of one or more resources that define a desired state.

 A configuration document can be defined as either YAML or JSON.
 For ease of authoring, Microsoft recommneds drafting configuration documents in YAML.

-For DSC's authoring tools to recognize a file as a DSC Configuration document, the file name must end with `.dsc.config.json` or `.dsc.config.yaml`.
+For DSC's authoring tools to recognize a file as a DSC Configuration document, the filename must end with `.dsc.config.json` or `.dsc.config.yaml`.

 For more information, see [DSC Configurations overview][01]